-TressCox Lawyers, our trust document providers have recently undertaken another full review of their Fixed and Unfixed (Standard) Unit Trust Deeds.
-The review was made in light of several recent decisions on the Administrative Decisions Tribunal and the Federal Court.
+Last year TressCox Lawyers, undertook a full review of their Fixed and Unfixed (Standard) Unit Trust Deeds.
+The review was made in light of several decisions on the Administrative Decisions Tribunal.
+In August 2011 the Office of State Revenue confirmed to TressCox Lawyers that their precedent fixed trust deed for land tax purposes satisfies the relevant criteria set out in section 3A(3A) of the Land Tax Management Act 1956 (NSW).

 A brief review of decisions of the Tribunal regarding fixed trusts follows.